 Getting feedback about leadership effectiveness seems to be an obvious course of action for executives.
 Yet getting accurate, forthright and actionable information can be a challenging process.
 However, making the effort and being intentional, even through small steps, can make a big difference to success in the longer term.

-If you’d like to get a much better picture of your leadership effectiveness, contact me (email email@example.com or call 250-882-8830) for a brief conversation about how you can immediately improve the quality of feedback you currently receive.
+If you’d like to get a much better picture of your leadership effectiveness, contact me (email [email protected] or call 250-882-8830) for a conversation about how you can immediately improve the quality of executive feedback you currently receive.